- Isaiah 61:10-62:3

 John’s prologue mimics the beginning of Genesis.
 At creation, God speaks and we and all creation come into being.
 This same “Word” now becomes flesh, full of grace and truth.
 (See our comments for The Nativity of our Lord.)

 Postmodern inquiries into the role and significance of human language conclude that it is far less successful, and, simultaneously, far more successful than has been thought, especially in Western Modernity.
 Human language never fully captures the complexity, subtlety and contingency of human experience, but, at its best, it comes close enough to enable communication, create meaning and get things done.
+Therefore, it is inadequate, but all we have got.
+It is always incomplete, but it is direly consequential.
 Because human language is always a near-miss, the task of interpretation and reinterpretation is never finished.
+Because interpretation is never finished, it must be done with high ethical standards.
 This nuanced appreciation of words seems more in sympathy with pre-Modernity than the brute force that Western Modernity ascribes to language.

 After a year of personal and professional upheaval, the estimable American poet Wallace Stevens went on a reading binge.
 He focused especially on the writings of Vico, Descartes, Hegel and I.A.Richards.
 In May 1941, after his marathon reading, he delivered a lecture at Princeton in which he said: